Michael Vaughan: England captaincy

 Vaughan's limited-overs batting rarely lived up to his success in Tests: indeed, despite a total of 86 matches played, he never made a One Day International century.
 His highest ODI score is 90 not out, which he made off 99 balls against Zimbabwe.

 Despite this, on 6 May 2003, Vaughan was appointed captain of the England One Day International team, Nasser Hussain choosing to step down after the 2003 World Cup.

 In July, he also took over from Hussain the captaincy of the Test side.
 He suddenly became captain of the England Test team on 28 July 2003, after scoring 156 in the first Test against South Africa, when Nasser Hussain resigned after England had drawn the game.
 The England team lost his first Test in charge by an innings and 92 runs, but went on to level the series in the next game.
 The series ended in a 2–2 draw.

 Vaughan's batting initially suffered under the increased pressures of captaincy; in his first twelve matches as captain, his batting average was only 30.31.
 However, under Vaughan's captaincy, the England side became one of the most successful sides in world cricket.
 He benefited from the revolution begun by coach Duncan Fletcher and former captain Nasser Hussain, such as the awarding of central contracts to the core England players, and continued to forge a winning team.

 In 2003, after the drawn series against South Africa, England toured the Indian subcontinent, beating Bangladesh but losing to Sri Lanka.
 In 2004, England were unbeaten, winning eleven matches and drawing two, including an England record of eight consecutive victories.
 They beat the West Indies away for the first time since 1968.
 They then won all seven home Tests against New Zealand and the West Indies, before beating South Africa away for the first time since 1965.
 In the 2005 home season, England easily beat Bangladesh in a two-Test series, before facing Australia for the Ashes.

 Following a series defeat to South Africa, Vaughan stepped down as England captain on 3 August 2008 before the final Test at the Oval.
-In a highly emotional speech, Vaughan thanked those closest to him for their support and, amidst a flood of tears (which somewhat negated the stereotypical Northern "hard man" image), asked if anyone present had a tissue.
+In a highly emotional speech, Vaughan thanked those closest to him for their support and, amidst a flood of tears, asked if anyone present had a tissue.